 With this in mind, you will want to be extremely picky about the way you set up a Google ad campaign to avoid overspending.
 If set correctly, you can see your profits soar.
 If done wrong, then you can forget hiring that new paralegal.

-Should I invest in AdWords for my law firm?
+Should I invest in Ads for my law firm?

 At this point, you might be wondering if Google advertising is worth it for your law firm.
 The honest answer is…maybe.